AlphaDinoRC/ixxo-erc20/README.md

 Rockchain, the Ethereum data privacy protocols is described on www.rockchain.org

 Abstract:
-Rockchain is a second infrastructure layer on top of Ethereum for managing data pricacy.
+Rockchain is a second infrastructure layer on top of Ethereum for managing data privacy.
 Its dAppBox is a data firewall whose rules are defined in Ethereum smart contract.
 This dappBox is open to computations that don't breach the data privacy.

 Crowdsale contract: